aarpon/hrm_docs/docs/user/omero_integration.rst

 The following actions are possible:

-* **Import data from OMERO**: In the `Raw images` |RawImages22x22| folder select an image from the OMERO tree and click |UpArrow22x22| .
-The image will be imported in HRM with extension .ome.tiff.
+* **Import data from OMERO**: In the `Raw images` |RawImages22x22| folder select an image from the OMERO tree and click |UpArrow22x22|.
+The image will be imported to HRM with extension .ome.tiff.
+Select more images with Ctrl + click for importing multiple images in one go.

 * **Export data to OMERO**: In the `Results` |Results22x22| folder select the HRM image to be exported.
 Select the target OMERO dataset.
 Click
   |DownArrow22x22| .
 The image will be attached to the OMERO project with an
-  annotation stating all the parameters used for deconvolution.
+  annotation describing all the parameters used for deconvolution.
+Select more images from the Results folder for exporting multiple images in one go.